john-lednicky/scheduler-api-objection-node/tests/postman/postman.tests.md

 These tests exercise the authentication subsystem and the authenticating proxy in addition to the API.

-- **Initial API.postman_collection.json** This is the XML export of the Postman "collection", which defines the tests.

-- **localhost.postman_environment.json** This is the XML export of the Postman "environment", which stores the values of variables used in the tests.

-- **Authenticating-Proxy.postman_collection.json** This is the XML export of a Postman collection that more completely tests dex and oauth2-proxy.
-These tests are not maintained since the integration of the authentication subsystem with the API.

-- **Authenticating-Proxy.postman_environment.json** This is the XML export of the Postman environment that supports Authenticating-Proxy.postman_collection.json
+- **Initial api.integration-tests.json** This Postman collection tests authentication and all endpoints in the application.
+When the application is running locally in Docker, this collection should run successfully.
+The collection starts by logging in, so the cookie is set for the remaining tests.

+- **api.integration-tests.environment.json** This environment contains only the protocol and host used to access the proxy.
+It is sufficient to run the collection.
+Variables set during the test run are set at the collection level, not the environment level.

 How to run